k-ses/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -an Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files mkdir -p creates the directories specified in a path rm -r delete files
+ls -an Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files mkdir -p creates the directories specified in a path rm -r delete files cd .. changes the working directory to the previous one.